jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 Mississippi State's Bailey Howell was picked fourth overall, making him the third and final top-5 pick of the 1950s.

-{% include ad-content.html %}

 ### Team-by-Team Overview

 Throughout the 1950s NBA Drafts, 61 SEC players were taken out of 981 total selections across the ten drafts (6.218%).

 ![1950s NBA Drafts team-by-team overview][image11]

-Kentucky had by far the most selection in the 1950s with seventeen picks total and thirteen of them going in the top-60.
+Kentucky had by far the most selection in the 1950s with 17 picks total and 13 of them going in the top-60.

 All current SEC schools had a player selected in the first decade of NBA Drafts except for Auburn and all schools had at least two picks except for Florida.